-- 24. As discussed in the Findings of Fact, reasonable carryover is determined by projecting the water supply for the system.
+24. As discussed in the Findings of Fact, reasonable carryover is determined by projecting the water supply for the system.
 This is accomplished by projecting the 2002/2004 supply and the 2006/2008 demand.
 Next, the Director examines the average annual rate of fill of the storage rights held by members of the SWC to determine each entities' relative probability of fill.
-Finally, the Director examines the average annual carryover for prior comparable water conditions by reviewing Heise natural flow. - 25.
-If, in the fall, the Director finds that a reasonable carryover shortfall exists, the Director will use the ESPA Model to determine the transient impacts of curtailment (year-to-year).
+Finally, the Director examines the average annual carryover for prior comparable water conditions by reviewing Heise natural flow.

+25. If, in the fall, the Director finds that a reasonable carryover shortfall exists, the Director will use the ESPA Model to determine the transient impacts of curtailment (year-to-year).
 The ESPA Model will be used to determine the yearly impacts of curtailment of junior ground water users, if curtailed from April 1 through March 31.
-It is this volume of water that junior ground water users must have optioned in the fall in order to start the subsequent irrigation season without an order of curtailment. - 26.
-Recognizing that reservoirs space held by members of the SWC may fill, and in order to prevent the waste of water, junior ground water users are not required to provide the volume of reasonable carryover until after the Day of Allocation (defined in footnote 16, infra).
-Junior ground water users are required to provide reasonable carryover to the SWC until reservoir space held by the entities fills.
-If the reservoir space does not fill, the results of the transient analysis must be optioned by junior ground water users in the fall.
-In addition, the Director will determine shortfalls to the SWC's reasonable carryover for the next irrigation season and use the ESPA Model to determine the transient volume of water that must be optioned.
-This transient obligation is in addition to the subsequent year's transient obligation. - 27.
-By modeling the impacts of curtailments until the reservoir space held by members of the SWC fills, junior ground water users have an accruing mitigation obligation.
+It is this volume of water that junior ground water users must provide or have optioned in the fall in order to start the subsequent irrigation season without an order of curtailment.
+All approved methods of mitigation shall be considered in the Director's review of reasonable carryover shortfall.

+26. Recognizing that reservoirs space held by members of the SWC may fill, and in order to prevent the waste of water, junior ground water users are not required to provide the volume of reasonable carryover until after the Day of Allocation (defined in footnote 16, infra).
+Junior ground water users are obligated to provide reasonable carryover to the SWC until reservoir space held by the entities fills.
+If the reservoir space does not fill, the results of the simulated transient benefits of curtailment must be provided or optioned by junior ground water users in the fall.
+In addition, the Director will determine shortfalls to the SWC's reasonable carryover for the next irrigation season and use the ESPA Model to determine the transient volume of water that must be provided or optioned.
+This transient obligation is in addition to the subsequent year's transient obligation.

+27. By modeling the impacts of curtailments until the reservoir space held by members of the SWC fills, junior ground water users have an accruing mitigation obligation.
 In this way, the Director is able to account for reasonable carryover for "future dry years."
-CM Rule 42.01.g. - 28.
-The Director recognizes that his analysis of the obligation for reasonable carryover differs from his analysis for RISD obligations.
+CM Rule 42.01.g.

+28. The Director recognizes that his analysis of the obligation for reasonable carryover differs from his analysis for RISD obligations.
 In predicting RISD shortages, the Director is able to premise his determination on the Joint Forecast.
-The Director requires junior ground water users to provide the entire RISD shortage because the Joint Forecast allows determination of material injury with reasonable certainty. - 29.
-In the fall of the subsequent irrigation season, the Director cannot, with reasonable certainty, predict material injury to reasonable carryover.
+The Director requires junior ground water users to provide the entire RISD shortage because the Joint Forecast allows determination of material injury with reasonable certainty.

+29. In the fall of the subsequent irrigation season, the Director cannot, with reasonable certainty, predict material injury to reasonable carryover.
 As found by the Hearing Officer, "Anticipating the next season of need is closer to faith than science."
 R. Vol. 37 at 7109.
-Because of the uncertainty associated with this prediction, and in the interest of balancing priority of right with optimum utilization and full economic development of the State's water
+Because of the uncertainty associated with this prediction, and in the interest of balancing priority of right with optimum utilization and full economic development of the State's water resources, Idaho Const.
+Art.
+XV, § 3; Idaho Const.
+Art.
+XV, § 7; Idaho Code § 42-106; Idaho Code § 42-226, the Director will use the ESPA Model to simulate transient curtailment of the